appsignal/appsignal-javascript/README.md

 This repo uses [Semantic Versioning][semver] (often referred to as _semver_).
 Each package in the repository is versioned independently from one another.

-@TODO: define how this works once we know more about releasing

 ## Contributing

 Thinking of contributing to this repo?
 Awesome! 🚀

 Please follow our [Contributing guide][contributing-guide] in our documentation and follow our [Code of Conduct][coc].

-Also, we would be very happy to send you Stroopwafles.
-Have look at everyone we send a package to so far on our [Stroopwafles page][waffles-page].
+Also, we would be very happy to send you Stroopwafels.
+Have look at everyone we send a package to so far on our [Stroopwafels page][waffles-page].

 ## Support